 So for a little about me…

-My name is Emma Cartmel, and I am an Aussie living in the beautiful Notting Hill, London with my husband, Ben, and our pug, Harley.
-While London has stolen a big part of my heart, I will always call Australia home.
+My name is Emma Cartmel, and I am an Aussie who recently relocated from London to Munich with my husband, Ben, and our pug, Harley.
+While London stole a big part of my heart (and I am sure Munich will too), I will always call Australia home.

-I have degrees in in Design (Fashion), Business (Marketing and Management), and Psychology, and I am also a Member of the British Psychological Society.
-I have experience working in management, design, production and buying roles within the fashion and textiles industry, and I have also spent some time in the health services sector.
+I have degrees in Design (Fashion), Business (Marketing and Management), and Psychology, and experience working in education, and production, buying, and design within the clothing and textiles industry.

 I have had a bit of a love/hate relationship with the fashion industry throughout my career.
 Whilst I have always loved the creativity and expressiveness that the industry garners, I have also become privy to its unique pressures, at time unethical supply chain practices, environmental costs, and influences on mental health.
 It was for these latter reasons that I took a break from the industry.